Family Rafting in Dinosaur National Monument, Utah

 This trip is for beginner to intermediate rafters.
 Our day-to-day itinerary is flexible and will depend on river levels, weather conditions, and the inclinations of the group.
 We will move at a leisurely pace, allowing plenty of time for swimming, hiking, photography, and exploring.

 Our first priority will be water safety, on and off the river.
 Flotation devices will be provided.
-Children ages six to eleven will need to wear their life jackets at all times while on the rafts, swimming, or playing near the river.
+Children ages seven to 11 will need to wear their life jackets at all times while on the rafts, swimming, or playing near the river.
 The most serious rapids will be run in oar-powered rafts to provide the safest possible experience.
 A parent, grandparent, or guardian must accompany each child on the trip.

-Our side-canyon explorations will range from easy walks to more difficult hikes requiring some scrambling.
+Our side-canyon explorations will range from easy walks to more difficult hikes that require some scrambling.
 Although these hikes are optional, good physical conditioning is important in any wilderness outing.
 We strongly recommend that you engage in a program of regular exercise prior to the trip.
 Also note that participants who wish to spend part of the time in the inflatable kayaks or the paddle raft will need to be in good physical condition.

 Trip members are expected to assist in loading and unloading the rafts.
 Families must be able to take care of their personal needs and attend to their own tent sites, although the staff will be able to work with parents and children who need assistance with getting their camp set up.